tricarico672/BDTProject/mong/README.md

 # Current implementation

-The current implementation is able to connect to the streaming of data of the sensors API and pushes data into the MongoDB `raw` database.
-At this point in time, deduplication is also handled at this step by checking whether the `measurement_id` from sensors or the `ticket_id` from tickets are already available in MongoDB and avoiding reinsertion in that case.
+The current implementation subscribes to Kafka topics from the tickets, passengers, and sensors API and pushes data into the MongoDB `raw` database based on the specific topic it is listening to.
 In the newer version, inserts are performed directly from the generator without the need to make calls to exposed APIs.
+Data is then inserted in the `passengers`, `tickets`, and `sensors` collections.

 # Example: Accessing and Querying MongoDB